 The United Nations Mission works with the people of South Sudan to protect civilians and build durable peace.

-UNMISS peacekeepers also work to facilitate the safe delivery of humanitarian assistance, such as food, clean water, shelter and healthcare, to the millions of displaced people.
-The aim is to provide a safe and supported environment so that these people can return to their former homes and communities to live safely and with dignity.
+Creating conditions conducive to the delivery of humanitarian assistance: UNMISS peacekeepers work to ensure that humanitarian aid, such as food, clean water, shelter and healthcare, reaches millions of people in need across South Sudan.
+The aim is also to provide a safe and supportive environment so that displaced people can return to their homes and communities to live safely and with dignity.